 Then, you can enable/disable auto replies to the quotes sent by customers and select an email sender and email template for automatic responses.

 The Developer Options tab allows setting the category item selector when you use a custom Magento theme.

 In the last general configuration tab, you can enable GDPR consent requests on your web store, as well as specify the text for these requests.

 This is how the mentioned above ‘Call for price’ block is displayed on the frontend:

 - The necessary functionality for making the module compliant with the latest GDPR EU requirements was added.

 Magento 2 Customer Group Catalog 1.4.9

-- New feature added: ‘Get a Quote’ form can be placed on a web page instead of the price, and incoming requests are managed on the separate grid.
+- A new feature added: ‘Get a Quote’ form can be placed on a web page instead of the price, and incoming requests are managed on a separate grid.

 - Compatibility with the Amasty Full Page Cache Warmer extension was introduced.